 Concomitant use requiring caution

 Effects of other medicinal products on amlodipineCYP3A4 inhibitors:Concomitant use of amlodipine with strong or moderate CYP3A4 inhibitors (protease inhibitors, azole antifungals, macrolides like erythromycin or clarithromycin, verapamil or diltiazem) may give rise to significant increase in amlodipine exposure.
-The clinical translation of these pharmacokinetic variations may be more pronounced in the elderly.
+The clinical translation of these pharmacokinetic variations may be more pronounced in elderly patients.
 Clinical monitoring and dose adjustment may thus be required.CYP3A4 inducers: There is no data available regarding the effect of CYP3A4 inducers on amlodipine.
 The concomitant use of CYP3A4 inducers (i. e. rifampicin, hypericum perforatum) may give a lower plasma concentration of amlodipine.
 Amlodipine should be used with caution together with CYP3A4 inducers.Administration of amlodipine with grapefruit or grapefruit juice is not recommended as bioavailability may be increased in some patients resulting in increased blood pressure lowering effects.Dantrolene (infusion): In animals, lethal ventricular fibrillation and cardiovascular collapse are observed in association with hyperkalaemia after administration of verapamil and intravenous dantrolene.
 Due to risk of hyperkalaemia, it is recommended that the co-administration of calcium channel blockers such as amlodipine be avoided in patients susceptible to malignant hyperthermia and in the management of malignant hyperthermia.

 Effects of amlodipine on other medicinal productsThe blood pressure-lowering effect of amlodipine adds to the blood pressure-lowering effects of other antihypertensive agents.
 In clinical interaction studies, amlodipine did not affect the pharmacokinetics of atorvastatin, digoxin, warfarin or ciclosporin.
 Simvastatin: Co-administration of multiple doses of 10 mg of amlodipine with 80 mg simvastatin resulted in a 77% increase in exposure to simvastatin compared to simvastatin alone.
 Limit the dose of simvastatin in patients on amlodipine to 20 mg dailyPotential interactions related to hydrochlorothiazide: